pull-vert/kotysa/README.md

 The idiomatic way to write **Ko**tlin **ty**pe-**sa**fe SQL.

+:exclamation: **This project has migrated to [new location](https://github.com/ufoss-org/kotysa) :exclamation:

 ## Easy to use : 3 steps only
 ### step 1 -> Create Kotlin entities
 data classes are great for that !